Sales & Support: +1 (480) 360-6463

 • Communicating with patients, physical therapy assistants, physical therapists, and other departments

-• Reporting concerns about patients while observing patience perform their prescribed therapy
+• Reporting concerns about patients while observing patients perform their prescribed therapy

 Physical Therapy Aide Requirements: